nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ---

-**Use case 2: Edit an application entry**
+**Use case: UC02 - Edit an application entry**

 **MSS**

-1. User requests to list all application entries.
-2. sprINT displays a list of all application entries.
+1. sprINT displays a list of current application entries.
-3. User requests to edit a specific application entry in the list.
+2. User requests to edit a specific application entry in the list.
-4. sprINT updates the application entry and shows updated list of entries.
+3. sprINT updates the application entry and shows updated list of entries.

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
-The given index is invalid (e.g. not an integer or out of bound).
+* 2a.
+The index provided by User is invalid (e.g. not an integer or out of bound).
-  * 3a1. sprINT shows an error message.
+  * 2a1. sprINT shows an error message.

-    Use case resumes at step 2.
+    Use case resumes at step 1.

-* 3b.
-No index is given.
+* 2b.
+User did not provide any index.
-  * 3b1. sprINT displays an error message.
+  * 2b1. sprINT shows an error message.

-    Use case resumes at step 2.
+    Use case resumes at step 1.

 ---

-**Use case 3: Delete an application entry**
+**Use case: UC03 - Delete an application entry**

 **MSS**

-1. User requests to list all application entries.
-2. sprINT displays a list of all application entries.
+1. sprINT displays a list of current application entries.
-3. User requests to delete a specific application entry in the list.
+2. User requests to delete a specific application entry in the list.
-4. sprINT updates the application entry and displays updated list of entries.
+3. sprINT updates the application entry and displays updated list of entries.

    Use case ends.